-Want to look as cute as a button?
+You'll look cute as a button.
 Want to avoid a bad hair day?
-Or... do you just want to sew up something quick and easy?
+Or maybe you want to sew up something quick and easy?
 This is the project for you.

-Place the fabrics right sides together and pin, pin, pin.
-I left a 2" gap about 1/3 of the way on one side for turning out.
+Place the fabrics RST (right sides together) and pin, pin, pin.
+I left a 2-3" gap about 1/3 of the way on one side for turning out.
 This is important.
 Mark with pins where your opening is.

-When you get to the corner, leave the needle in the fabric.
-Pull the presser foot up ad pivot.
-Continue stitching on the short angled edge until you reach the long side again.
+When you get to the corner, stop sewing, leave the needle down in the fabric, and put the presser foot up.
+Pivot your fabric.
+Put the presser foot back down and continue sewing until you reach the long side again.
 Repeat the pivot method.

-Sewing, sewing, just keep sewing...
-When you're done and have come back around to the gap you left.
-You left the gap right?
-If not, no biggy, pull out the seam ripper and take out a couple inches of your seam.
-I also use this time to check my stitching.
+Sewing, sewing, just keep sewing.
+When you've come back to the gap you left, backstitch.
+If you forgot to leave a gap, no big deal.
+Pull out the seam ripper and take out a couple of inches of your seam.
+Take a few seconds to check your stitching.
 Make sure both pieces of fabric are stitched together and you don't have any accidental openings.

-Using your scissors, trim away the excess fabric at your corners.
-This takes away the bulk so you will have nice, crisp corners.
+Use sharp scissors to trim away the excess fabric at your corners.
+This will take away the bulk and give you nice, crisp corners.

-It's time to turn this bad boy right side out.
-I take the larger end of my chopstick and finagle it into to pointy corner and gently slide the fabric over it.
-Once you get this tricky part done, it makes turned easy-peasy.
+It's time to turn the scarf right side out.
+Take the larger end of the chopstick and finagle it into a corner and gently slide the fabric over it.
+Once you get this tricky part done, it makes turning out easy.

 It's starting to look wearable.
 Woohoo!!
 If yours looks similar to this, yay!
 If not, uh-oh.

-Iron your head scarf nice flat.
-Spritz water on the whole thing and iron away.
+Iron your head scarf flat.
+If you need to, spritz water on the whole thing and iron away.
 Wrinkles be gone!

-If you questions or comments, leave them below.
-Thanks for sticking with me through this fun tutorial.
+If you have any questions or comments, leave them below.